argyleink/ScrollSnapExplainers/js-snapChanged/readme.md

 ### Dispatching SnapEvents to the snap target rather than the snap container

-Instead of dispatching the snap events to the snap container, we could dispatch them to element that was snapped to.
-This makes the events less similar scroll and scrollend events which are dispatched to the container.
+Instead of dispatching the snap events to the snap container, we could dispatch them to the element that was snapped to.
+This makes the events less similar to scroll and scrollend events which are dispatched to the container.

 If a page has several snap containers and a developer wanted to style the snapped-to element according to the container it belonged to, the event would need to contain information about which scroll container the snapped-to element belongs to and in which axis it was snapped to.
 (Although in theory a developer could write some JavaScript to figure this out, it would seem less than ideal and quite possibly prone to errors).
-This style-per-container scenario would be roughly equivalent to dispatching the event to the container as described above and perhaps suggests giving preference to maintaining similarity with scroll and scrollend events.
+Catering to this style-per-container scenario would be roughly equivalent to dispatching the event to the container as proposed and perhaps suggests giving preference to maintaining similarity with scroll and scrollend events.

+Additionally, this might not work naturally for pseudo-elements which can be snap targets as there is not currently a way to interact with pseudo-elements via JavaScript.

-### One Event VS Two Events
+### One Event vs. Two Events

-Much of what can be achieved with `scrollsnapchanging` and `scrollsnapchanged` can probably be achieved with `scrollsnapchanging` and the existing `scrollend` event.
+Much of what can be achieved with `scrollsnapchanging` and `scrollsnapchange` can probably be achieved with `scrollsnapchanging` and the existing `scrollend` event.
-If a developer wants to make certain style adjustments when a `scrollsnapchanged` event occurs, they could simply use `scrollsnapchanging` to track the most recent choice of snap targets and, upon `scrollend`, perform their style adjustments according to the tracked information as desired.
+If a developer wants to make certain style adjustments when a `scrollsnapchange` event occurs, they could simply use `scrollsnapchanging` to track the most recent choice of snap targets and, upon `scrollend`, perform their style adjustments according to the tracked information as desired.

-One edge case this may not cover is the case where a developer wants to style `scrollsnapchanged` targets differently from `scrollsnapchanging` targets.
+One edge case this might not cover is the case where a developer wants to style `scrollsnapchange` targets differently from `scrollsnapchanging` targets.
-Specifically, they would not be able to make this differentiation for a layout change that would lead to a `scrollsnapchanged` event without a scroll occuring (in which case no `scroll` or `scrollend` event would be dispatched, like in [this scroll/scrollend example](https://davmila.github.io/SnapEventExamples/carousel/proxy.html) where you an delete slides.
+Specifically, they would not be able to make this differentiation for a layout change that would lead to a `scrollsnapchange` event without a scroll occuring (in which case no `scroll` or `scrollend` event would be dispatched, like in [this scroll/scrollend example](https://davmila.github.io/SnapEventExamples/carousel/proxy.html) where you can delete slides.
 Its snap event counterpart is [this example](https://davmila.github.io/SnapEventExamples/carousel/real.html)).
 It might be possible to
 bridge this particular gap by having `scroll` events fire before `scrollsnapchanging` events.
-By doing so, if a developer encounters a `scrollsnapchanging` event without having observed a `scroll` event (like in the layout change scenario described) they would know not to expect a `scrollend` event and treat that `scrollsnapchanging` event like a `scrollsnapchanged` event.
+By doing so, if a developer encounters a `scrollsnapchanging` event without having observed a `scroll` event (like in the layout change scenario described) they would know not to expect a `scrollend` event and treat that `scrollsnapchanging` event like a `scrollsnapchange` event.

-While bridging this gap with `scroll` events seems feasible, it does leave the developer with a little bit more work to do and leaves their application subject to a little bit more uncertainty tied to whether the correct events fired were fired and handled in the correct order whereas there might be less uncertainty and less work to do if they could rely on a dedicated `scrollsnapchanged` event.
+While bridging this gap with `scroll` events seems feasible, it does leave the developer with a little bit more state to track and more edge cases to handle across JavaScript event listeners.
+It seems preferable to be able to rely on a dedicated `scrollsnapchange` event.

 Additionally, the pattern of changing/changed events could offer some ergonomic value to developers given such analogous precedents as `scroll`/`scrollend` events,